mrhoads/IPD2024/labguide/module2_iot.md

 !IMAGE[Endpoint](./img/ep2.png)

-For topic, enter the topic name we retrieved earlier (#2 in the screenshot)
+For topic, enter the name of the event hub we retrieved earlier (#2 in the screenshot)

 !IMAGE[Topic](./img/ep3.png)